-Flooded engines can be cleared of excess fuel by following the warm engine starting procedure listed above.
-Insure the ON/STOP switch is in the ON position.
+Flooded engines can be cleared of excess fuel by pushing the choke/fast idle lever in completely (to the OFF CHOKE position) and then following the warm engine starting procedure listed above.
+Ensure the ON/ STOP switch is in the ON position.